-- Any sickness absence that is notified to them is recorded and reported to the nominated officer. - Arrangements are made, where necessary, to cover work and to inform colleagues (while maintaining confidentiality). - 9.5 The employee should expect to be contacted during the employee's absence by the employees Line Manager or the Human Resources Director who will enquire about the employee's health and be advised, if possible, as to the employees expected return date. - 9.6 If the employee is ill or injured during a period of pre-arranged annual leave the employee may elect to treat the days of incapacity as sickness absence instead of annual leave.
+Any sickness absence that is notified to them is recorded and reported to the nominated person.

+- Arrangements are made, where necessary, to cover work and to inform colleagues (while maintaining confidentiality). - 9.5 The employee should expect to be contacted during their absence by the their Line Manager or the Human Resources Team who will enquire about the employee's health and be advised, if possible, as to the employee's expected return date. - 9.6 Where applicable, if the employee is ill or injured during a period of prearranged annual leave, the employee may elect to treat the days of incapacity as sickness absence instead of annual leave.
 The employee must inform their Line Manager of their incapacity and its likely duration as soon as possible, even if they are abroad.
 The employee will not receive occupational sick pay unless they are able to provide a medical certificate or other evidence of incapacity at their own expense for the full period of incapacity.

-10. Evidence of Incapacity
+10 Evidence of Incapacity

-- 10.1 For sickness absence of up to seven calendar days you must complete a self-certification form which is available from your Line Manager or the Human Resources Director. - 10.2 For absence of more than seven calendar days the employee must obtain a certificate from their doctor (a "Statement of Fitness for Work") stating that they are not fit for work and the reason(s) why.
-This should be forwarded to the employee's Line Manager as soon as possible.
-If your absence continues, further medical certificates must be provided to cover the whole period of absence.
-In some circumstances the Trust may ask the employee to provide a certificate from their doctor during absences shorter than seven days.
-During the first seven days, failure to provide such certification of absence will not affect your entitlement to statutory sick pay but the Trust may withhold additional sick pay.

-10.3 If the employee's doctor provides a certificate stating that you "may be fit for work" you should inform your Line Manager or the Human Resources Director immediately.
-The Trust will discuss with you any additional measures that may be needed to facilitate your return to work, taking account of your doctor's advice.
+- 10.1 For sickness absence of up to 7 calendar days, the employee must complete a self-certification form which will be sent to their work email and is available on their iTrent employee self service. - 10.2 For absence of more than 7 calendar days the employee must obtain a certificate from their doctor (a "Statement of Fitness for Work") stating that they are not fit for work and the reason(s) why.
+This should be forwarded to the employee's Line Manager/Academy PA/Administrator as soon as possible.
+If the employee's absence continues, further medical certificates must be provided to cover the whole period of absence.
+In some circumstances the Trust may ask the employee to provide a certificate from their doctor during absences shorter than 7 days.
+During the first 7 days, failure to provide such certification of absence will not affect the employee's entitlement to statutory sick pay but the Trust may withhold additional sick pay due. - 10.3 If the employee's doctor provides a certificate stating that they "may be fit for work", the employee should inform their Line Manager or the Human Resources Team immediately.
+The Trust will discuss with the employee any additional measures that may be needed to facilitate their return to work, taking account of the doctor's advice.
 This may take place at a return to work interview (see paragraph 16).
-If appropriate measures cannot be taken, you will remain on sick leave and The Trust will set a date to review the situation.
+If appropriate measures cannot be taken, the employee will remain on sick leave and the Trust will set a date to review the situation.